 This Practice Note, produced in partnership with Tim Cooper of Addleshaw Goddard LLP, looks at the insolvency of ordinary partnerships and limited partnerships in Scotland.
 It considers how a Scottish partnership can apply for its own sequestration, how creditors can petition for sequestration and other differences for Scottish partnerships.

-This Practice Note, produced in partnership with Tim Cooper of Addleshaw Goddard LLP, looks at the process to enter creditors’ voluntary liquidation (CVL) of a company registered in Scotland and the appointment of a liquidator by creditors.
+This Practice Note, produced in partnership with Tim Cooper of Addleshaw Goddard LLP, David Menzies of ICAS and Louise Laing of Brodies LLP, looks at the process to enter creditors’ voluntary liquidation (CVL) of a company registered in Scotland and the appointment of a liquidator by creditors.

 This Practice Note, produced in partnership with Tim Cooper of Addleshaw Goddard LLP, is one of a series of Practice Notes, and describes Part 3 of the Insolvency (Scotland) (Receivership and Winding Up) Rules 2018 in relation to members’ voluntary liquidation (MVL).
 This Practice Note summarises what changes to procedure and practice apply following the coming into force of the new rules on 6 April 2019.

 If you expected to see yourself on this page, click here.